GluuFederation/flex/docs/admin/kubernetes-ops/README.md

 !!!
 Note
     Since Flex = Janssen + Admin-UI.
-The Kubernetes Operations in Gluu Flex are identitical to [Janssen](https://docs.jans.io/stable/janssen-server/kubernetes-ops).
+The Kubernetes Operations in Gluu Flex are identical to [Janssen](https://docs.jans.io/stable/janssen-server/kubernetes-ops).
 You will mostly only need to change the helm chart reference from `janssen/janssen` to `gluu-flex/gluu`, along with the helm release name and namespace.
     Here's an example how would the [upgrade](upgrade.md) of Flex looks like.

 ## Common Operations